Vestigialmars5/TMS-Project/PROCESS_DOCUMENTATION.md

 Jul 5
 Having some trouble implementing handling async functions inside the running simulation.
 I will use it to send the request but still lower the inventory and other stuff.
 I'm using asyncio but I cant seem to implement it correctly.

+Jul 8The warehouse manager needts to recieve the info from the simulation.
+Then he places the information into the app.